ubiquity/research/chaingpt-research.md

 An effective use of ChainGPT's experience is to read the information and think about how to apply their approaches to Ubiquity.
 Some of the information was collected earlier as I followed their growth.
 For example, the proposal on the Ubiquity OS plugins launchpad was inspired by the success of their launchpad.

-### Plan

-Preliminary steps to leverage ChainGPT's expertise
+### Preliminary steps to leverage ChainGPT's expertise

 - Alex reviews the collected information about the ChainGPT founder.
 After this, Alex and Sergey determine what experience can be applied to Ubiquity.